 "In front of that body, mock up a person who would be pleased with your stupidity.
-Behind that body mock up a person who would be pleased with your stupidity.
 Below that body mock up a person who would be pleased with your stupidity.
 Above that body mock up a person who would be pleased with your stupidity.
+Above that body mock up a person who would be pleased with your stupidity.
 To the right of that body mock up a person who would be pleased with your stupidity.
-To the left of that body mock up a person who would be pleased with your stupidity.
-Well, what comes off?
+"Well, what comes off?
 The not-knowingness that covers the Rock.
-And if you ran it long enough, the next thing you know, why, you'd say, "I wonder," you know, your first "I wonder, I wonder.
-Seems to me highly possible, although I'd never hang myself with being a manure factory, it seems to be more real somehow."
-And you run it a little bit longer and here's a fertilizer factory.
+And if you ran it long enough, the next thing you know, why, you'd say, "I wonder," you know, your first "I wonder," wonder.
+Seems to me highly possible, although I'd never hang myself with being a manure factory, it seems to be more real somehow.
+"And you run it a little bit longer and here's a fertilizer factory.
 See, it's not a manure factory, but a fertilizer factory of some kind or another, and it makes everything live and it's the prime via on livingness for the person, see?
 Pretty weird.
 You can actually whittle that not-know off the case.
 Got it?
 Now, you as an auditor on a case that isn't cogniting, isn't being cooperative, isn't doing this and isn't doing that can always do this.

-We have run this with a person lying in bed, sick with a temperature, waiting an ambulance,
+We have run this with a person lying in bed, sick with a temperature, waiting an ambulance.

-% and cured his cancer.
-We'll have to edit this off the tape % because it's not proper to cure cancer, it's frowned on. % We didn't audit him just to cure his cancer but just to % make him feel a little better.
-By the time he arrived % where he was going and got his diagnosis from the medicos % and so forth, he no longer had cancer.
+and cured his cancer.
+We'll have to edit this off the tape because it's not proper to cure cancer, it's frowned on.
+We didn't audit him just to cure his cancer but just to make him feel a little better.
+By the time he arrived where he was going and got his diagnosis from the medicos and so forth, he no longer had cancer.